Vector35/BinaryNinjaImporter/README.md

 We're still leaving this plugin around and will accept PRs but expect that most future development on this feature will occur on that plugin.

+Additionally, for a plugin that supports fewer types of data synchronized but can do it live, you may also be interested in [revsync](https://github.com/lunixbochs/revsync)

 # Binary Ninja Importer

 Utility for transfering analysis information between Binary Ninja and IDA pro.
 This utility has four parts: